 ITEMS IN AFP WITH KEYWORD:

-Aspirin for the Prevention of Cardiovascular Disease: Recommendation Statement [U.S. Preventive Services Task Force]
+Vitamin, Mineral, and Multivitamin Supplements for the Primary Prevention of Cardiovascular Disease and Cancer: Recommendation Statement [U.S. Preventive Services Task Force]

-Aspirin for the Prevention of Cardiovascular Disease [Putting Prevention into Practice]
+Screening for Coronary Heart Disease with Electrocardiography [Putting Prevention into Practice]

 A 60-year-old man presents to your office for routine follow-up and medication refills for hyperlipidemia and hypertension.
 His blood pressure is 130/80 mm Hg, and his fasting lipid panel reveals a total cholesterol level of 220 mg per dL and a high-density lipoprotein cholesterol level of 35 mg per...

 Screening for Coronary Heart Disease with Electrocardiography: Recommendation Statement [U.S. Preventive Services Task Force]